How to Get the Seniors Care Grant: Simple Steps for Canadian Families

 - Social insurance numbers and dates of birth for all adults in your household

-- Documentation showing the total amount spent (or planned expenses) on eligible services between April 1, 2024, and March 31, 2025
+- Documentation of total expenses spent (or planned) on eligible services between April 1, 2024, and March 31, 2025

-- Property ownership documents or lease agreement (keep these available, though you won’t submit them initially)
+- Property ownership documents or lease agreement (keep available, though you won't submit them initially)

-You should save all receipts for household services, healthcare services, and home heating costs until April 1, 2025, as the department may request these during an audit.
+Save all receipts for household services, healthcare services, and home heating costs until April 1, 2025, in case the department requests them during an audit.

 Step 2: Choose your application method